prash-kr-meena/github-bot-rabbithole/PR_TESTING.md

-# Testing the GitHub PR Bot
+# Testing the GitHub PR Bot with AI Code Review

-This document provides instructions for testing the GitHub PR Bot, which automatically adds code review comments to pull requests.
+This document provides instructions for testing the GitHub PR Bot, which automatically adds AI-powered code review comments to pull requests.

 ## Prerequisites